abhinav-bohra/PPM-Data-Quality/README.md

 --save_folder : Name of folder to save model checkpoints and results.<br><br>

-Model Checkpoints are saved as .pth files in 01-Missing-Values/resutls/models/ for every model.
+For each model, checkpoints are saved as .pth files in 01-Missing-Values/resutls/models/

 The repository is primarily built upon the MPPN Repository -> https://github.com/joLahann/mppn